SodaVolcano/RES-CHHiP-Trial-UQ/README.md

 2. ..

 ## Configuration
+configuration.yaml
+augmentation.py - preset, use as template to make your own function processing.py

 The project provides preset configurations.
 You can pass in your own configuration/constants if you do not wish to use the preset values.